-Local construction costs are estimates of the development budget expenditures within the threecounty RSA of San Francisco, San Mateo, and Santa Clara Counties.
-For a project of the scale and specialized requirements of the HSR, a substantial amount of manufacturing and fabrication of the system's construction components would likely occur outside of the RSA.
+of the system's construction components would likely occur outside of the RSA.
 The amount of project-related manufacturing and fabrication that occurs within the RSA, and the amount of money spent within the RSA to hire construction workers, is calculated as portions of the local construction costs.
-For these reasons, the overall local percentage capture ratio for the project has been estimated at 35 percent of total construction costs.3 The estimated local construction costs thus range from \$868 million to \$1.97 billion, depending on the project alternative.
+For these reasons, the overall local percentage capture ratio for the project has been estimated at 35 percent of total construction costs.
+The estimated local construction costs thus range from \$765 million to \$1.35 billion, depending on the project alternative.
 The majority of those construction costs are for modification of track and track structures and for the construction of the stations and the LMF, while much of the remainder is for site work (e.g., modification of existing conditions).